AkeeCrescent/AkeeCrescent/README.md

 SLIIT Undergraduate Student
 ---------------------------

+* 🔭  I'm currently working on HopeHeaven
+* 📚  I'm currently larning MERN Stack
 * 📫  You can contact me at [linkedin.com/in/akila-elladeniya-5a9993217](mailto:linkedin.com/in/akila-elladeniya-5a9993217)
-* 🔭  I'm currently working on HopeHeaven
-* 📚  I'm currently learning MERN Stack
-* 🤝  I'm open to collaborating on projects
 * 🌱  Seeking Pease of Mind....🤍:)

 ### Skills